 The geometry of the Salford Insole was proven during two years of patient trials.
-The features that contribute to its effectiveness can be viewed here <link>
+The features that contribute to its effectiveness can be viewed below in the features section.

 How long has the Salford Insole been around?

-We’ve been supplying the NHS and the professional podiatry profession for nearly fifteen years.
+We’ve been supplying the NHS and the professional podiatry profession for over fifteen years.
 Since the first lockdown associated with COVID, we’ve made this device available directly to the public.
-You will be investing in a tried and tested device that will last indefinitely.
+You will be investing in a tried and tested intervention that will last indefinitely.

 Should I get soft insoles for extra comfort?

-No. A lot of marketing material promotes soft cushioning for painful heels (in the case of Plantar Fasciitis), but this is targeting the symptoms and not the cause.
+No. A lot of marketing material promotes soft cushioning for pain relief (particularly in the case of Plantar Fasciitis), but this is targeting the symptoms and not the cause.
 Firm is best for active people.

 How important is footwear choice?

 Very.
 Footwear should be well fitting and fit for purpose.
-Most footwear is produced cheaply, with only notional attempts at providing accurate arch support.
-This is particularly common with most company issued safety and/or occupational footwear.
-Footwear choices should be made with insoles in mind for those of us that need them.
-As shoes age, this function becomes inconsistent.
+Most footwear is produced cheaply, with only notional attempts at providing effective arch support.
+Footwear choices should be made with insoles in mind for those of us that would benefit from them.

 Arch shape is critical.
 The Salford Insole is anatomically correct, having been cast off a foot during a structured, two year project that studied how to prevent conditions that are related to over pronation of the foot.
 Insoles that span several sizes have insufficient arch support.